statechannels/go-nitro/readme.md

 ### As a Service

 Go-nitro can be run as a system service with an RPC api.
-Go-nitro is configured to seek out a local hardhat blockchain with some specific configuration.
-The configured hardhat node is available here: https://github.com/statechannels/hardhat-docker.
+Go-nitro's default configuration is to connect with a local hardhat blockchain on port `8548` with chainid `1337`.

+A suitably configured node as a docker container is maintained here: https://github.com/statechannels/hardhat-docker, but default hardhat nodes work as well.

-After the hardhat docker node is running, go-nitro can be started from the root directory with
+After a hardhat node is running, go-nitro can be started from the root directory with

 ```
 go run .